Blotch3D/QAM/README.md

 # QAM
-A quadrature amplitude modulation modulator, demodulator, toolset, and optimizer
+A quadrature amplitude modulation modem, toolset, and optimizer

 See program.cs in QAMtest for an example of how to create, optimize, modulate, and demodulate.